ionnss/LazyTerminal/README.md

 **LazyTerminal** is a simple and efficient command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT directly from your terminal.
 With **LazyTerminal**, you can send queries and receive intelligent responses without relying on additional applications or unnecessary logins.

+**Recommended Usage**

+Use LazyTerminal for quick and straightforward questions, such as:
+- "What is the command to build a Docker image?"
+- "How do I merge two branches in Git?"
+- "What’s the best way to delete a file in Linux?"
+- "How do I create a virtual environment in Python?"

 ---

 ## Features